London’s First Kukur Tihar: A Complete, Heartfelt Tribute to Dogs and Dharmic Compassion

 What is Kukur Tihar?

-Kukur Tihar is the sacred Hindu Day of the Dogs that venerates canine companions, recognizing loyalty, guardianship, and the protective presence of dogs in human life.
+Kukur Tihar is the sacred Hindu Day of the Dogs, a festival observance that honours canine companions.
+The article describes it as venerating loyalty, guardianship, and the protective presence of animals in human life.